4 Important Things You Must Know About Inherited 401(k)s

-If you've just inherited a 401(k) from a deceased relative, you may not know how to proceed.
+If you've just inherited a fat 401(k) from a deceased relative, you may not know how to proceed.
 You might be able to leave the money where it is, but this isn't always a smart decision.

-Worse even: If you don't understand how the money will be taxed, you could end up losing a larger share of your inheritance to the government than you needed to.
-Here are four things you need to know about inherited 401(k)s if you're the named beneficiary.
+Often these accounts can have six to seven figure balances, as tracked by Fidelity.

 Continue Reading Below